saurabh-khanna/erc/README.md

 Some advantages of this template:

 - Consistent formatting since everything is written in LaTeX
-- Allow to set font to `Adobe Times Roman` for more consistency with original template (use `times` option when loading `ercformatting` package)
+- Allow to set font to `Nimubs Roman` for more consistency with original template (use `roman` option when loading `ercformatting` package)
 - Add instructions of ERC template for guidance (to show, use `showinstructions` option when loading `ercformatting` package)

 Details can be found in the individual examples.